firebase/firebase-ios-sdk/CONTRIBUTING.md

 git commit -m "implemented suggestion" git push

+# Once your PR has been reviewed and all feedback addressed, it
-# Your PR can be merged once it has been approved by a project member 🎉
+# will be approved and merged by a project member. 🎉
 ```

 </details>
 <br> <!-- This new line is for styling purposes. -->

 ### Debugging

 Xcode ships with many debugging tools.
 Learn more about debugging in
 Xcode by watching [WWDC sessions][wwdc-sessions] about debugging and
 viewing the [documentation][xcode-debugging].

 ### Testing

 Tests are an essential part to building Firebase.
 Many of the tests
-for Firebase run as part of our continous intengration (CI) setup with
+for Firebase run as part of our continous integration (CI) setup with
+[GitHub Actions].

-[GitHub Actions]. _Fixing a bug?_ Add a test to catch potential regressions in
+* _Fixing a bug?_ Add a test to catch potential regressions in
+  the future.
-the future. _Adding a new feature?_ Add tests to test the new or modified APIs.
+* _Adding a new feature?_ Add tests to test the new or
+  modified APIs.
+In addition, highlight the new API by providing
+  snippets of how it is used in the API's corresponding issue or
+  PR.
+These snippets will be linked to the release notes so other
+  developers can see how the API is used.
+If more context is
+  required to demonstrate the API, reach out to a project member
+  about creating an example project to do so.

 Oftentimes, tests can be useful in understanding how a particular API works.
 Keep this in mind while adding tests as they can serve as an additional tool for
 demonstrating how an API should be used.

 _Using [Swift Package Manager](#swift-package-manager)?_

 1. To enable schemes for [testing](#testing): run `./scripts/setup_spm_tests.sh`
 2. Then in Xcode, choose a scheme to build a library or run a test suite.
 3. Choose a target platform by selecting the run destination along with